 Reinforce practices related to hygiene, sanitation, and face coverings on campus;

-Implement social distancing and make necessary modifications to facilities to create an environment most conducive to healthy, safe, and inclusive learning and work;
+Implement social distancing and make necessary modifications to facilities to create an environment most conducive to healthy, safe, and inclusive learning, living, and working;

 Review and adjust attendance requirements, absentee policies, and non-essential travel for students, individuals at high risk of COVID-19, and personnel; and